undp/carbon-registry/README.md

 Internal service.
 Cannot be invoked by external sources.

+### **Deployment**
+System services can deploy in 2 ways.
+- **As a Container** - Each service boundary containerized in to a docker container and deploy on any container orchestration service.
+[Please refer Docker Compose file](./docker-compose.yml)
+- **As a Function** - Each service boundary packaged as function (Serverless) and host on any Function As A Service (FaaS) stack.
+[Please refer Serverless configuration file](./lambda/services/serverless.yml)

+### **External Service Providers**
+All the external services consumed by the system services through a generic interface.
+It will enable better use of multiple service providers based on the availability and extendability.

+**Location Service**

+Currently implemented for 2 options.
+1. File based approach.
+User has to manually enter the regions with the geo coordinates.
+[Sample File](./lambda/services/regions.csv).
+Once the file update for a change, replicator service needs to restart.
+2. [Mapbox](https://mapbox.com).
+Dynamically query geo coordinates from the Mapbox free API.

+Can add more options by implementing [location interface](./lambda/services/src/shared/location/location.interface.ts)

+**File Service**

+Implemented 2 options for static file hosting.
+1. NestJS static file hosting using the location storage.
+2. AWS S3 file storage.

+Can add more options by implementing [file handler interface](./lambda/services/src/shared/file-handler/filehandler.interface.ts)

 ### **Database Architecture**
 Primary/secondary database architecture used to store carbon programme and account balances.
 Ledger database is the primary database.
 Add/update programmes and update account balances in a single transaction.
 Currently implemented only for AWS QLDB